Identity Verification

 Overview

-OneSignal supports an enhanced security feature called Identity Verification, which helps prevent user impersonation.
-This method uses JSON Web Tokens (JWTs), which are securely generated on your server and passed to your app and our API to verify user identities.
-We highly recommend enabling identity verification for:
+OneSignal offers an enhanced security feature called Identity Verification to help prevent user impersonation.
+This feature utilizes JSON Web Tokens – or JWTs, securely generated on your server.
+To verify subscription information, these tokens are passed to your app and OneSignal’s API.

-Log in to your OneSignal account and navigate to Settings > Keys & IDs.
+Log in to your OneSignal account and navigate to Settings > Keys & IDs > Identity Verification.

 Identity Verification configuration